AJFX-01/trpc/README.md

 2. **Run the Dart code generator**:

-Before runing the code generator, first clear your build cache
+Before runing the code generator, first clear your build cache in the root folder

 ```bash
 dart run build_runner clean